 Many people are drawn to Scotland by the lure of the Isle of Skye.
-There is no better way to explore the wild coasts, epic mountains, and hidden mysteries of the island, than by walking and camping in these places.
-Whether you want to risk a high camp among the towering Cuillin mountains, or stay closer to sea-level, there are a wealth of choices available, including a camp among the stunning Quiraing, or the remote Camusanary Bay.
+There’s no better way to explore the wild coasts, epic mountains and hidden corners of the island than by walking and camping your way around them.
+Whether you want to risk a high camp among the towering Cuillin mountains or stay closer to sea level, there’s a wealth of choices available, including a camp among the stunning Quiraing or down in remote Camasunary Bay.

-Although each has their own name, and their own character, the island of Lewis and Harris is actually one landmass.
-If you have transport, or do not mind a long walk, it is easy to find a hidden and beautiful beach or lochan (small lake) to camp beside.
-You will be surrounded by nature and, if the wind drops enough to hear, an absolute lack of human-related sound.
+Although each ‘island’ has its own name and character, Lewis and Harris is actually one landmass.
+If you have transport, or don’t mind a long walk, it is easy enough to find a beautiful beach or lochan (small lake) to camp beside, where you will be surrounded by nature and zero human-generated sound.
 Many of the best places are on the west coast, and some are miles from the nearest road.

-This definitely classes as ‘hidden gem’ and an overnight stay will leave you wondering why so few people visit.
-An area of legends and history, this 19 kilometre (12 miles) long loch is supposed to have a resident kelpie (water-horse) and is also where treasure chests of gold were allegedly hidden by supporters of Bonnie Prince Charlie.
+An overnight stay at Loch Arkaig will leave you wondering why so few people visit.
+An area of legends and history, this loch is 19 kilometres (12 miles) long and is supposed to have a resident kelpie (a mythical water spirit).
+It’s also where treasure chests of gold were supposedly hidden by supporters of Bonnie Prince Charlie.
 You are unlikely to find either of these, but you will definitely see waterfalls and wildlife in abundance.

-Although this remote stretch of pinkish sand is now much better known than it used to be, it is still rare that a camper won’t have the whole bay to themselves.
-Situated in the far north west of Sutherland and, like Ardnish, requiring a long walk in, Sandwood Bay is beautiful and worth the effort.
-With an impressive system of dunes, stunning wild flowers and the impressive sea stack at the southern end of the bay, a night at Sandwood will stay in your memory long after you are home, and that’s not even mentioning the incredible Atlantic sunsets.
+Although this remote stretch of pinkish sand is much better known than it used to be, it is still rare that a camper won’t have the whole bay to themselves.
+Situated in the far northwest of Sutherland and, like Ardnish, requiring a long walk in, Sandwood Bay’s beauty means it’s absolutely worth the effort.
+With an impressive system of dunes, stunning wild flowers, gorgeous sunsets and the impressive sea stack at the southern end of the bay, a night at Sandwood will stay in your memory long after you are home.

 An iconic Scottish mountain, Suilven is remote and wild.
-A wild camp here is an experience you will never forget, but as conditions can change suddenly and without warning, it is not to be lightly undertaken.
-The walk to the mountain is long, whichever direction you walk from, but it is this sense of isolation and remoteness that makes it such an attraction to the wild camper.
+A wild camp here is an experience you will never forget, but as conditions can change suddenly and without warning, it is not to be undertaken lightly.
+The walk to the mountain is long, whichever direction you come from, but it is this sense of isolation and remoteness that makes it such an attraction to the wild camper.
 The landscape is tough and rugged, but this only adds to the beauty.

-The huge area of the Cairngorms offers the wild camper an impressive array of wild camping spots, from those that are relatively easily reached to mountain tops, by way of beautiful reforested glens, such as Glen Feshie.
-Although the area attracts many people each year, all year round, it is still easy to find yourself alone due to the scale of the place.
+The huge area of the Cairngorms offers an impressive array of wild-camping spots, from those that are relatively easily reached to mountaintops and beautiful reforested glens such as Glen Feshie.
+Although the area attracts many people all year round, it is still easy to find some solitude due to the scale of the place.
 Some estates, such as Rothiemurchus, offer a halfway point between wild camping and traditional site camping.

 It doesn’t really come much wilder than Knoydart.
-You can only get here by a ferry to the tiny settlement of Inverie, featuring Britain’s remotest pub, The Old Forge, or by a very long walk across mountains and through glens.
-This is a place of wild beauty, and your chances of up close and personal encounters with some iconic wildlife, including the rarest of the rare, the Scottish wildcat, are greatly increased by camping out here.
+You can get here only by taking a ferry to the tiny settlement of Inverie, featuring Britain’s remotest pub, The Old Forge, or by a very long walk across mountains and through glens.
+This is a place of wild beauty, and your chances of encounters with wildlife, including the rarest of the rare, the Scottish wildcat, are greatly increased by camping out here.